 The site contains peat deposits.
 Pile foundation techniques will be utilised to minimise peat removal and under hard infrastructure (like the internal roads), the peat will need to be removed.
-In the interests of environmental sustainability, as much of the excavated material would be placed elsewhere within the site where level changes are proposed.
-Discussions are currently ongoing with the applicant with regards to minimising peat removal off the site and this will be reported to members by way of an update.
+In the interests of environmental sustainability, as much of the excavated material would be placed elsewhere within the site and adjoining site where level changes are proposed.
+Discussions have taken place with the applicant with regards to minimising peat removal off the site.
+It is considered that the impacts that the development would have in terms of disturbing peat could be minimised through the use of conditions securing a materials management plan.